rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-29-rapidcloud-io-overview.markdown

 date:   2014-10-31 12:38:28
 position: 1
 categories: walkthrough
+summary: An overview of rapidcloud.io services and how you can use rapidcloud.io simplify the deployment and management of your application in the cloud.
 ---
 Rapidcloud is a cloud management and continuous delivery service for Java application.
 Our service allows you to provision an instance within your personal account with AWS (Amazon Web Services), Digital Ocean or Rackspace.